-Sometimes I have a few left over sweet potatoes I use them in the batter because that makes it moist.
-These muffins will please anyone that eats!
+When I have a few left over sweet potatoes I use them in the batter because that makes it moist.
+These ginger sweet potato muffins are moist and savory!

 Using sweet potato gives the muffin a nice texture and density.
 It also adds plenty of flavor.
 I like to kept things simple so I just use a few basic ingredients to make these perfect!

 Sweet potatoes grow underground as a tuber.
 They are usually orange, but you can get white or purple sweet potatoes as well.
 They are primarily carbohydrates with a moderate glycemic index so it is best to eat them with a fat and protein.